 A final meeting of the advisory committee is required, at which the student's entire program, including the project manuscript or comprehensive examination results, are reviewed.
 If the committee is satisfied that all program requirements have been successfully completed, the student is recommended for graduation.

-Ed.S. in Education-Literacy, Culture, and Language Education Track
+Ed.S. in Education-Literacy, Culture, and Language Education Track Degree Requirements (65 cr.)

 Required Course (3 cr.)